boltops-tools/kubes/docs/_docs/intro/how-kubes-works.md

     kubes deploy

+Kubes is very transparent about it does.
+It prints out the `kubectl` commands as they are being called.

 You can also run the `kubectl apply` only.
 The `kube apply` command compiles but will skip the docker build stage if it's already been built.

     kubes apply